-- a) Prior to the possession hearing the team will continue efforts to contact tenant using various forms of communication. - b) They will arrange an Interview with the tenant by letter, the team will advise the tenant the seriousness of their situation and the consequences of nonpayment of rent and the potential possession of home.
+- a) Prior to the possession hearing the team will continue efforts to contact tenant using various forms of communication. - the tenant the seriousness of their situation and the consequences of non-payment of rent and the potential possession of home.
 They will gather income and expenditure and arrange a realistic and suitable repayment plan or arrangement to clear any outstanding debt where possible to prevent a possession order.
 Both parties may sign an agreement confirming the repayment arrangement. - c) Both Council and tenant will receive a date of hearing set by the Court for the possession hearing.
-The council may refer to their Legal Team for advice and representation and the tenant will be encouraged to attend and seek their own independent financial advice and representation. - d) We will request the appropriate order at court depending on the circumstances of the case.
-After hearing evidence presented by the Council and tenant, the Judge will have discretion to grant the following types of orders. - Possession Forthwith - Outright Possession on day of hearing. - Possession in XX Days Outright Possession in a specific number of days (Usually 14 or 28 Days). - Suspended Possession Order (SPO) This is a Possession Order, however, suspended on terms the tenant pays their Current Rent plus an amount towards the arrears.
-If tenant defaults their court order and fails to make payments according to the court order, this may result in Council pursuing eviction action.
+The council may refer to their Legal Team for advice and representation and the tenant will be encouraged to attend and seek their own independent financial advice and representation. - We will request the appropriate order at court depending on the circumstances of the case.
+After hearing evidence presented by the Council and tenant, the Judge will have discretion to grant the following types of orders. - Possession Forthwith Outright Possession on day of hearing. - Possession in XX Days Outright Possession in a specific number of days (Usually 14 or 28 Days). - Suspended Possession Order (SPO) This is a Possession Order, however, suspended on terms the tenant pays their Current Rent plus

-- Adjourned on Terms (AOT) This hearing is pended to allow tenant to pay their current rent plus an amount towards the arrears.
+- an amount towards the arrears.
+If tenant defaults their court order and fails to make payments according to the court order, this may result in Council pursuing eviction action. - Adjourned on Terms (AOT) This hearing is pended to allow tenant to pay their current rent plus an amount towards the arrears.
 Failing to pay accordingly will allow the council to restore the hearing. - Adjourned Generally This is an order granted by the court that allows the Council to restore the hearing if the tenant fails to pay the rent arrears.
 This order may also contain a 'Strikeout Date' usually twelve months form the date of hearing. - Money Judgement Order (MJO) This is an order for a tenant to pay back any debt owed to the Council